nbz1559/SaturnV/UPDATES.md

 - World > Beacon Manager > Draw Beacon To Mission Entities
 - World > Beacon Manager > Draw Beacon To Cars
 - Made it so when you click enter on a text slider, it opens up a submenu for that text slider
-- Made it so if you can click to apply a value from a slider, that slider won't run its function when you change its value

 - Lua - Version 1.25
 - Added Slider Float, see https://github.com/nbz1559/SaturnV-Lua-Guide/blob/main/CHANGELOG.md for more info